wavefrontHQ/docs/pages/doc/tags_overview.md

 To filter by a tag, click a tag icon, for example ![mytag icon](images/mytag_icon.png#inline):

--   In the filter bar
+-   In the filter bar:

     ![mytag2](images/mytag2.png)

--   Below an entity in the entity browser
+-   Below an entity in an entity browser:

     ![mytag](images/mytag.png)